jenssegers/date/README.md

 	$date = Date::now();

-Creating a Date from timestamp is also possible:
+Creating a Date from a timestamp:

 	$date = new Date(1367186296);